dmytro-feshchenko/java-patterns-learn/README.md

 and shows my learning curve.
 Most of this samples you can meet in books from Resources section.

+## 1. Strategy Pattern
+Description:

+Defines a family of algorithms, encapsulates each algorithm and makes the algorithms interchangeable within that family.

+Packages:
+- com.technoboom.MiniDuckSimulator
+- com.technoboom.AdventureGame

 ## Resources:
 1. Eric Freeman & Elisabeth Robson "Head First Design Patterns" (https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124)